<img src="https://ws.zoominfo.com/pixel/4CagHYMZMRWAjWFEK36G" width="1" height="1" style="display: none;">

 Associating Controls Types

 “Everybody's used to seeing a heatmap red, yellow, green, but now what we're doing is actually letting you visualize it and being able to communicate up to the board and up to the C-levels,” explained Delfin.
-Moving on from spreadsheets and heatmaps, these new additions include easy-to-understand risk visualizations that help security teams discern where money is being saved or lost and develop financially-informed security and risk strategies.
+Moving on from spreadsheets and heatmaps, these new additions include easy-to-understand risk visualizations that help security teams discern where money is being saved or lost and develop financially informed security and risk strategies.

 To create a baseline FAIR functionality, three control types must be associated with the control group - protect, detect, and respond.
 As each control type is added to a group, users can estimate the impact each control group will have on a particular risk related to ransomware.
-The loss magnitude and loss frequency functions will continue to update as control groups are updated, giving security teams greater insight into the financial impact of security.
+The loss magnitude and frequency functions will continue to update as control groups are updated, giving security teams greater insight into the financial impact of security.

-A control type like respond will help security teams assess how prepared an organization is to respond to a malware incident.
+A control type like response will help security teams assess how prepared an organization is to respond to a malware incident.
 This control type will assess the associated risks and likelihood of a breach based on how fast the malware can be removed and other response measures.
 Cybersecurity management plans must protect the enterprise’s entire network, not just against ransomware.

 Additional Controls